-The other backup main mena.

-Description

-Allows you to select the source and destination partition

-Allows you to create a rescue drive

-Allows you to perform the backup immediately

-Allows you to recover your files from the backup

-image

-Allows you to recover your system from the

-backup image
+Button Description Settings Allows you to select the source and destination partition Start Allows you to create a rescue drive Backup Now Allows you to perform the backup immediately File Allows you to recover your files from the backup Recovery image System Allows you to recover your system from the Recovery backup image

-- Smart Backup only supports NTFS file system. - You need to select the destination partition in Settings the first time you use Smart Backup. - The Backup Now button will be available only after 10 minutes you have logged in Windows. - Select the Always run on next reboot checkbox to automatically enable Smart Backup after system reboot.
+- · Smart Backup only supports NTFS file system. - You need to select the destination partition in Settings the first time you use Smart Backup. - The Backup Now button will be available only after 10 minutes you have logged in Windows. - Select the Always run on next reboot checkbox to automatically enable Smart Backup after system reboot.